 spent in sprint plannings meetings.
 When in doubt and before asking

 dashboard and look for a ticket that may fit what you are doing.

 When you sit down to work for OpenCraft, start to log immediately.
-The time spent thinking about what you'll actually going to work on, preparing your environment by spawning a devstack is part of the work (sometime called metawork).
-It also involves going through the mail, chat and forum to check in case something relevant came up.
+The time spent thinking about what you're actually going to work on, preparing your environment by spawning a devstack, etc. is part of the work (sometime called metawork).
+It also involves going through mail, chat and forums to check in case something relevant came up.
 Whatever ticket you start working first is where you should log this time.

 Unless you're done for the day, you start thinking about the next task after finishing another.
 This context switching (or metawork) time also involves participating in various communication channels and will be included in the time logged for the next task.